LuWang765/Python-Spider/README.txt

-This is a simple Sina-spider program. hello,small kitty!
+This is a simple Sina-spider program.Obtain sina-blog by parsing html text